 The site is currently improved with a one-story, 150,000 square foot warehouse building and a twostory 24,000 square foot office building.
-The property is currently owned by Darby, who ceased operation at the site in November 2000.
+The property is currently owned by Avalon, who purchased the property from Chase.
+The property was formerly owned by Darby who ceased operation at the site in November 2000.
 Darby has occupied the building since 1978 and operated it as a pharmaceutical product warehouse and distribution center.
-The building is largely vacant and is currently utilized as temporary storage for miscellaneous supplies and equipment by Darby.
-Chase Partners is contract vendee in an agreement to purchase the property from Darby.
-Chase is planning the demolition of the existing structures and the phased development of two residential buildings consisting of a 100,492 square foot north complex and a 60,128 square foot south complex.
+The buildings are currently vacant and undergoing demolition.
+Avalon is pursuing the phased development of two residential buildings consisting of a 100,492 square foot north complex and a 60,128 square foot south complex.